Early thin-disc assembly revealed by JWST edge-on galaxies: Methods

 To construct a 3D model of a galaxy, we assume that the galaxy is axisymmetric and consists of a disc with finite thickness.
 We adopt both cylindrical ($R, Z$) and Cartesian coordinates ($X, Y, Z$), where $X$ and $Y$ are the coordinates in the plane of the galaxy (i.e., $\sqrt{X^2+Y^2} = R$) and $Z$ being perpendicular to the plane.
 Under these assumptions, the galaxy emissivity is modelled as

 The exponential function is used to model the emission of the disc in the galactic plane $(Z = 0)$.
-For the vertical distribution, we assume a squared hyperbolic secant profile, which has been show to be a good fit for edge-on disc galaxies \citep{1981_kruit}.
-The sech$^2$ function is characterized by the following approximations:
+For the vertical distribution, we assume a squared hyperbolic secant profile.
+This functional form was originally derived for a self-gravitating, isothermal system in vertical hydrostatic equilibrium by \citep{Spitzer_1942} and \citep{Camm_1950}.
+Under these conditions, the solution of the joint Poisson-hydrostatic balance equation yields a $\mathrm{sech}^2$ vertical density distribution.
+Observationally, this profile has been shown to provide a good description of the vertical structure of edge-on disc galaxies \citep{1981_kruit}.
+The sech$^2$ function is characterised by the following approximations:

 The sech$^2$ profile shows Gaussian behaviour near the galactic plane (Z=0) and changes into an exponential profile at larger Z. Here we see that this exponential has a scaleheight of $z'_0/2$.
 This is also how we chose to define the scale height in the brightness profile given in equation (\ref{eq:brightnessprofile}), $z_0=z'_0/2$.
 The definition of the scale height in the literature depends on the adopted functional form.
 Throughout this work, we use $z_0$ as defined in equation (\ref{eq:brightnessprofile}).
 This definition is taken to be equivalent to the $z_0$ used in the exponential profile, $\mathrm{exp}(-Z/z_0)$ \citep[values found using $\mathrm{sech}^2(Z/2*z_0)$ are 10\% smaller compared to an exponential profile][]{Bland_Hawthorn_2016}, and corresponds to half the value of $z_0$ in studies that adopt the $\mathrm{sech}^2(Z/z_0)$ profile.